-- Fingerprint Cards AB was the most traded stock during the past month, followed by Nokia Oyj.
+- Novo Nordisk A/S was the most traded stock per day during the past month, followed by Volvo AB.

 - Deutsche Bank was the most active member during the past month, followed by Morgan Stanley.

-- Nasdaq Nordic’s share of order-book trading in our listed stocks increased to 62.4%, compared to 61.3% previous month4.
+- Nasdaq Nordic’s share of order-book trading in our listed stocks decreased to 65.6%, compared to 66.8% previous month4.